eclipse-iceoryx/iceoryx/doc/design/relocatable_pointer.md

 ### Performance

-Since relocatable pointers just measures the distance to the pointee from itself it just requires a number to store this pointer difference.
+Since relocatable pointers just measure the distance to the pointee from itself it just requires a number to store this pointer difference.
 This number has the same size as a pointer itself, i.e. 64 bit on 64 bit architectures.
 All operations use just a few simple arithmetic instructions in addition to pointer dereferencing and hence they do incur little overhead compared to raw pointers.